 Literally, decades of time and experiences have lead me to this Revolution, and yet it feels like a blink of an eye.
 Before I get ahead of myself though, I need to tell you where it all began.

-On televisions, commercials were directly marketing to children, alerting them of the next toy or snack they needed to have.
+On televisions sets, commercials were directly marketing to children, alerting them of the next toy or snack they needed to have.
 Though, not all kids stayed watching.
 They found the new shiny thing – the internet.
 A place they can go to watch any video they like or read anything they stumble across before their parents walk into the room.
 That is certainly a scary thought, isn’t it?!
 Introducing the 1980s-2000s.

-Now that I have your attention…I’ll name a few of the other issues that have since developed and are grounds for joining the Revolution:
+Now that I have your attention…I’ll name a few of the other issues that have since developed further and are grounds for joining the Revolution:

 - Our physical beings and the widespread development of diabetes, cancer, hypertension, and other diseases related to poor diet, lifestyle, and lack of physical fitness.